All our dressers are custom-designed and handmade in Scotland.

 We make considered and intelligent choices of materials to maximise the performance, beauty and longevity of our dressers.
 So for example we use Poplar, a quality hardwood because it’s straight-grained and available from responsibly-managed abundant sources.
 It sands and takes paint really well.
 We also use premium quality Baltic Birch ply on some components for its supreme stability, strength and lightness, and for the way it takes paint for a great finish.
 Birch is also very abundant and comes from responsibly managed sources.
 We’ll use some MDF and also some glass for door panels within a Poplar frame because of their stability and finish.
 And we choose the most appropriate solid hardwoods for the dresser worktops.
 For example Oak and Maple are both very hard, will outlast us all, and have great beauty.

-As for hardware, we mostly choose Blum.
+As for hardware, we choose Blum.
 They’re an Austrian company famous for good engineering.
 Hinges and drawer runners are all super-smooth and soft close (except where we specifically choose to make traditional wooden drawer runners).
-Indeed the drawer runners we choose are the top of the Blum range.
+Indeed the drawer runners we choose are no-compromise top of the Blum range.

 If you have any questions about our techniques, our materials or our hardware choices we’re always happy to talk.
 Give us a call now.

-All our dressers are made and painted by our own hands, and wood is a natural material.
+All our dressers are made and painted by hand for that human touch, and wood is a natural material.
 That means that all our dressers have slight variations, and that’s part of what makes them each unique.
 We might also occasionally make minor changes to our design details, but nothing drastic.

 Here he is, Pip the workshop Border Terrier!
 Ever-willing to help but sadly lacking in woodworking skills.